An antique woven straw box built in prison structures or monasteries

 Description

-An antique woven straw box built into prison or monastery structures on a wooden frame, entirely covered with strands of straw in various colors, interconnected to create a geometric decoration that covers every surface, both inside and outside of the box (including the bottom surface, the base).
-It is in good condition, featuring a small lock with a key; the hinge has been replaced, and there is a small missing piece in the weaving.
+Ancient woven straw box built into prison or monastery structures on a wooden frame, entirely covered with strands of straw in various colors, interconnected to create a geometric decoration that covers every surface, both inside and outside of the box (including the bottom surface of the base).
+In good condition, it features a small lock with a key; the hinge has been replaced, and there is a small missing piece in the weaving.
 Central Italy, 1800.

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+Today, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique pieces in Rococo style and Louis XV.
-Next is Baroque, a term derived from the Portuguese "barocco," meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a prominent role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces meant to radiate brilliance and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and relief carvings.
-These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
+The Renaissance style is also significant, flourishing in the 15th and 16th centuries and leaving a substantial mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and relief decorations.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.

-Lion paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans, demonstrating admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for a luxurious antique that fits your interior.
+Lion paws, eagle heads—these are common motifs in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
+This is especially important when searching for a luxurious antique that suits your interior.

 Attributes / Details